KlingonDragon/F1-UDP-Telemetry-Dashboard/README.md

 ### 2021
 This is the old dashboard I made last year.
 It works, but the code isn't great, and the app doesn't work with all screen sizes.
+I've made a few updates to the directory structure and modified the code to support the new image locations but I don't plan to update this any further.

+### ~~2022~~
+I never made a 2022 version because I found the game incredibly frustrating to play.
+2023 is far better so I'm resuming this project with that version.

 ### 2023
 I'm creating a new dashboard for this year's game based on this year's data.